Neha-Waddi/ChitraGhana/README.md

 ## 🧠 What I Learned:

--Implementing computer vision (OpenCV) and deep learning models in real-world apps -Building and connecting REST APIs between a Flask backend and a React frontend -Processing webcam image data in base64 format -Designing clean, responsive UIs using Tailwind CSS -Handling state and user interaction in React
+-Implementing computer vision (OpenCV) and deep learning models in real-world apps.

+-Building and connecting REST APIs between a Flask backend and a React frontend.

+-Processing webcam image data in base64 format.

+-Designing clean, responsive UIs using Tailwind CSS.

+-Handling state and user interaction in React.

 ## 🚀 Live Demo

-You can check it out at-https://chitra-ghana.vercel.app/ or deploy locally
+You can check it out at-https://chitra-ghana.vercel.app/

+or

+deploy locally

 ---